 But to this day, O’odham people still nod respectfully when they pass by the ruined cities of their ancestors.

-As long as they live, they’ll never forget the empire.
+As long as the O’Odham people live, they’ll never forget the empire of their ancestors.